-If you’re pulling in hashtag posts from a network like Instagram or Twitter, you probably want to prevent certain content from being displayed.
+If you’re pulling in hashtag posts from Twitter, or your own social accounts post tons of content, you probably want to prevent certain posts from being displayed.
 Juicer offers built-in moderation and filtering features that help you block unwanted posts, so only the content you approve gets through.

 The “Moderate and Filter” Panel